Constitutionality of Prostitution Statutes

 Fighting Unconstitutional Prostitution Charges in Tampa

-If you are interested in fighting an unconstitutional prostitution charge in Florida then contact the attorneys at the Sammis Law Firm.
-In addition to the entrapment defense, criminal defense attorneys must consider the viability of filing a motion to dismiss the charges because the charges are unconstitutional on its face or as applied.
+If you are interested in fighting an unconstitutional prostitution charge in Florida, contact the attorneys at the Sammis Law Firm.
+In addition to the entrapment defense, criminal defense attorneys must consider the viability of filing a motion to dismiss the charges because the charges are unconstitutional on their face or as applied.

 As recently as May 8, 2013, another city ordinance that criminalized loitering with intent to commit prostitution was struck down as constitutionally vague and overbroad, this time in the City of West Palm Beach.
 See City of West Palm Beach v.
 Chatman, 112 So.
 3d 723 (Fla.
 4th DCA 2013).